 However, that isn’t the full extent of behavioural science’s influence in market research.
 There are a few research methods based on behavioural science insights that insight professionals use every day, usually in conjunction with more traditional research methods to create the clearest picture possible:

-Facial Coding and Eye Tracking – by using machine learning automation, insight professionals can use implicit emotional contexts of facial expressions and eye tracking to get an insight into brand perceptions, reactions, and sentiments.
+- Facial Coding and Eye Tracking – by using machine learning automation, insight professionals can use implicit emotional contexts of facial expressions and eye tracking to get an insight into brand awareness, reactions, and sentiments.

 When studying human behaviour, researchers need to be considerate of the ethical notions at play.
 The first of which is that, while behavioural science can be a boon to the market research process, enhancing initial hypotheses, teaching researchers which data to rely on more than others, how to effectively manage a control group or community, we need to be careful that we don’t use these tools to influence the participants themselves in any way.